nicol3ta/workshop-ts16/README.md

 # Workshop Cognitive Services and Microsoft Bot Framework - Technical Summit 2016
 This sample app provides an example on how to use the Face and Emotion APIs from Cognitive Services

-1. **Bot Lab**
+## 1. Bot Lab

-Please follow the instructions described in the Word document to get started with [Microsoft Bot Framework](https://dev.botframework.com/).
+Please follow the instructions described in the [Word document](https://github.com/nicol3ta/workshop-ts16/blob/master/BotLab/Lab01_CogServicesDDBotLab.docx) to get started with [Microsoft Bot Framework](https://dev.botframework.com/).

-2. **Cognitive Services Lab**
+## 2. Cognitive Services Lab

-The FaceEmotion sample app provides an example on how to use the Face and Emotion APIs from Cognitive Services.
+The [FaceEmotion](https://github.com/nicol3ta/workshop-ts16/tree/master/FaceEmotion) sample app provides an example on how to use the Face and Emotion APIs from Cognitive Services.

-## Step-by-Step - How to Add Face and Emotion Detection to a UWP App
+### Step-by-Step - How to Add Face and Emotion Detection to a UWP App

 * If you haven't already, install Visual Studio 2015.
 * In Visual Studio, on the <kbd>File</kbd> menu, click <kbd>New Project</kbd>.
 In the **Installed Templates** list, select **C#** as your programming language and choose the **Blank Application** template.
 Name the project as you wish and press enter to create it.